mwohlfender/R_overdispersion_cluster_size/README.md

 ### C.1 R package estRodis
 The simulation of identical sequence clusters as well as the models to estimate parameters from the sequence cluster size distribution are implemented as functions in an R-package, called estRodis.
-The estRodis package can be found here: https://github.com/mwohlfender/estRodis_test
+The estRodis package can be found here: [GitHub Martin Wohlfender: estRodis](https://github.com/mwohlfender/estRodis)

 ### C.2 Emma Hodcroft's sc2_k repository
 The structuring of sequence data into clusters of identical sequences was done by Emma Hodcroft.
 Her code can be found here: [GitHub Emma Hodcroft: sc2_rk_public](https://github.com/emmahodcroft/sc2_rk_public)